actions/setup-python/README.md

 # Specifying a PyPy version
 The version of PyPy should be specified in the format `pypy-<python_version>[-v<pypy_version>]`.
-Parameter `<pypy_version>` is optional and can be skipped.
+The `<pypy_version>` parameter is optional and can be skipped.
 The latest version will be used in this case.

 ```
-pypy-3.6 # the latest available version of PyPy
+pypy-3.6 # the latest available version of PyPy that supports Python 3.6
-pypy-3.7 # the latest available version of PyPy
+pypy-3.7 # the latest available version of PyPy that supports Python 3.7
-pypy-2.7 # the latest available version of PyPy
+pypy-2.7 # the latest available version of PyPy that supports Python 2.7
 pypy-3.7-v7.3.3 # Python 3.7 and PyPy 7.3.3
 pypy-3.7-v7.x # Python 3.7 and the latest available PyPy 7.x
 pypy-3.7-v7.3.3rc1 # Python 3.7 and preview version of PyPy